Learning4tech/python_excel_demo/README.md

 ## Jupyter Notebook

-All the precise installation instructions, code, and HTML files for this app are included in the accompanying Jupyter notebook.
-The notebook provides detailed steps on how to set up the project, run the Flask application, and customize the app further.
+You can **download the Jupyter notebook** provided with this app, which contains all the precise installation instructions, Python code, and HTML files necessary to run the app.
+With the notebook, you have two options:
+1. **Directly run the app**: After downloading, you can follow the instructions in the notebook and run the app directly from your command line using `python`.
+2. **Use it as a tutorial**: If you prefer a more hands-on learning experience, you can go through the code step-by-step to create the app from scratch on your own, using the notebook as a detailed guide.

 ## Complete Prompt: